WebAssembly/component-model/design/mvp/CanonicalABI.md

 #### Stream State

-Values of `stream` type are represented in the Canonical ABI as `i32` indices into the current component instance's table referring to either the [readable or writable end] of a stream.
+Values of `stream` type are represented in the Canonical ABI as `i32` indices into the current component instance's `handles` table referring to either the [readable or writable end] of a stream.
 Reading from the readable end of a stream is achieved by calling `stream.read` and supplying a `WritableBuffer`.
 Conversely, writing to the writable end of a stream is achieved by calling